nycdb/nycdb/src/README.md

 You can also verify all datasets: ` nycdb --verify-all `

-By default the downloaded data files are is stored in './data'.
-Use `--root-dir` if you'd like to change the location of the data directory.
+By default the downloaded data files are is stored in `./data`.
+Use `--root-dir` to change the location of the data directory.

 You can export a `.sql` file for any dataset by using the `--dump` command